 If you choose the Connectors or Circles progress indicator style, you can also change the page title to show users which stage they’re at in your form.

-The Progress Bar style offers a normal progress bar guiding users through the steps left to complete your form.
+The Progress Bar style offers a regular progress bar guiding users through the steps left to complete your form.

 To customize the Next Page title and button that takes users to the next form section, click the Page Break section you inserted into your form during setup.
 The customization options will appear in the left-hand panel of the form builder.

 If you like, you can also add a Previous button for users to go back to the page before.
 To do that, turn the Display Previous toggle to the On position.
-When you do that, you can also change the title for that button.
+You can also change the title for that button when you do that.

 When you’re happy with your page breaks and progress indicators, click the Save button.